jappeace/zip-codec/Readme.md

 heavily inspired by [zip-conduit](https://hackage.haskell.org/package/zip-conduit), makes monads opt in.
-Unlike zip which is completly baked around IO.
+Unlike zip which is completly baked around a custom monad.

 The ambition is to get parralel reading of a single input file/bytestring.